Controversy Brews at Embattled Hunters Point Naval Shipyard

 “There are many entities that are in place that are helping us evaluate all the information on the highest and most stringent level,” Cohen said, “so that when this land is transferred we are not skipping over anything.”

-City, state and local regulators have come together to discuss outstanding radiological cleanup concerns.
+Federal, state and city regulators have come together to discuss outstanding radiological cleanup concerns.
 According to the memo, the Navy, the U.S. Environmental Protection Agency and the state’s Department of Toxic Substances Control are among the government agencies that met in November.

 “It’s a very large and dense team that’s come together to let them know we are paying attention and won’t let anything slide,” Cohen said.